jlumpe/pycyt-old/README.md

 * [fcm](https://pythonhosted.org/fcm/basic.html>) - Another python package that seems to support similar features
 * [Bioconductor](http://master.bioconductor.org) - Package for the R language

 I would recommend **FlowCytometryTools**, I have found it very useful in some other projects.
-It has support for gates, transformations, plotting, and includes in interactive GUI.
+It has support for gates, transformations, plotting, and includes an interactive GUI.
 Unfortunately I found I needed better support for additional gate types in higher dimensions, which is what led to this project. **Bioconductor** is also great if you are working in R.

 # Features